bsu-oit-meetup/SimpleServerlessSite/SSSSDemo.md

 1. Log into the AWS console at [https://aws.amazon.com/console](https://aws.amazon.com/console)
     1. Creating an account is free
     2. Creating an account can take up to an hour
-    3. Be aware of your region.
-For this demo we are using us-west-2 (Oregon).
+    3. Be aware of your region.Â  For this demo we are using us-west-2 (Oregon).

-2. Download the demo files at: /* TDB */

-#### Lambda - Serverless Compute : Webapp “Server-side”
+#### Lambda - Serverless Compute : Webapp â€œServer-sideâ€Â

-The website’s backend will be serverless function that will send an email through Amazon Web Services’ Simple Email Service (SES).
+The websiteâ€™s backend will be serverless function that will send an email through Amazon Web Servicesâ€™ Simple Email Service (SES).Â

-1. On the AWS Console, search for and select “Lambda”
+1. On the AWS Console, search for and select â€œLambdaâ€
 2. Click the Create Function button

-    1. Choose the “Author from Scratch” option
+    1. Choose the â€œAuthor from Scratchâ€ optionÂ
-    2. Enter the function name “SSSDemo”
+    2. Enter the function name â€œSSSDemoâ€
-    3. Select “Node.js 10.x” as the runtime
+    3. Select â€œNode.js 10.xâ€ as the runtime
-    4. Under permissions select “Create a new role with basic Lambda Permissions”
+    4. Under permissions select â€œCreate a new role with basic Lambda Permissionsâ€
-    5. Click “Create Function”
+    5. Click â€œCreate Functionâ€

-1. Scroll down to the “Function Code” Section
+1. Scroll down to the â€œFunction Codeâ€ Section
-    1. In the “Code entry type” dropdown select “Edit code inline”
+    1. In the â€œCode entry typeâ€ dropdown select â€œEdit code inlineâ€
     2. Double click the index.js file on the left side of the editor
-    3. From the starter files, copy the contents of “index.js” into the editor
+    3. From the starter files, copy the contents of â€œindex.jsâ€ into the editor

-2. Below the code in the “Environment variables” section add the following variables
+2. Below the code in the â€œEnvironment variablesâ€ section add the following variables
-    1. “EmailFromAddress” to whatever email you want
+    1. â€œEmailFromAddressâ€ to whatever email you want
-    2. “EmailToAddress” to whatever email you want
+    2. â€œEmailToAddressâ€ to whatever email you want
-    3. “Region” to us-west-2
+    3. â€œRegionâ€ to us-west-2

-3. Keep all other default settings, press “Save”
+3. Keep all other default settings, press â€œSaveâ€

-1. To test the newly created Lambda function click “Test” in the top right
+1. To test the newly created Lambda function click â€œTestâ€ in the top right
-    1. Select the radio button “Create Test Event”
+    1. Select the radio button â€œCreate Test Eventâ€
-    2. Enter any name for the “Event Name”
+    2. Enter any name for the â€œEvent Nameâ€
     3. Enter the following JSON object as the test request message: {

-    "suggestion":"This is a test suggestion"
+Â Â Â Â "suggestion":"This is a test suggestion"

 }

-    1. Click “Create”
+    1. Click â€œCreateâ€Â
-    2. Click “Test” again in the top right with the event selected
+    2. Click â€œTestâ€ again in the top right with the event selectedÂ

-1. At the top of the Lambda screen click “Details” under “Execution result”
+1. At the top of the Lambda screen click â€œDetailsâ€ under â€œExecution resultâ€
     1. The test run will show that an error occurred
-    2. The error message details that the Role does not have sufficient permission to SES and/or the emails are not verified.
-This will be addressed in the next section.
+    2. The error message details that the Role does not have sufficient permission to SES and/or the emails are not verified.Â  This will be addressed in the next section.

 #### SES - Simple Email Service

-Newly created AWS accounts are in “Sandbox” mode which requires BOTH the sending email address and recipient email address to be verified.
+Newly created AWS accounts are in â€œSandboxâ€ mode which requires BOTH the sending email address and recipient email address to be verified.

-1. On the AWS Console, search for and select “Simple Email Service”
+1. On the AWS Console, search for and select â€œSimple Email Serviceâ€
-2. Click “Email Addresses” on the left of the screen
+2. Click â€œEmail Addressesâ€ on the left of the screen
-3. Click the “Verify a New Email Address” button in the top left
+3. Click the â€œVerify a New Email Addressâ€ button in the top left
-    1. Verify the email addresses that were provided in the Lambda’s environment variables
+    1. Verify the email addresses that were provided in the Lambdaâ€™s environment variables
     2. An email will be sent to the emails being verified
     3. Click the link in the email to verify the address

-4. Make note of the “ARN” for your verified email address
+4. Make note of the â€œARNâ€ for your verified email address

 #### IAM - Identity and Access Management : Resource Permissions

-AWS Permissions are granular and should be configured with narrow scope.
+AWS Permissions are granular and should be configured with narrow scope.Â

-1. On the AWS Console, search for and select “IAM”
+1. On the AWS Console, search for and select â€œIAMâ€
-2. Click on “Roles” on the left of the screen
+2. Click on â€œRolesâ€ on the left of the screen
-3. Edit the role beginning with “SSSDemo” (associated with your newly created Lambda)
+3. Edit the role beginning with â€œSSSDemoâ€ (associated with your newly created Lambda)
-4. Click “Add inline policy”
+4. Click â€œAdd inline policyâ€
-    1. Select the “JSON” tab
+    1. Select the â€œJSONâ€ tab
     2. Copy/Paste the contents of the SES-RestrictFeaturesAndSender.txt file from the demo files
-    3. Update the “Resource” to be the ARN of your verified email address.
+    3. Update the â€œResourceâ€ to be the ARN of your verified email address.
-    4. Click “Review Policy”
+    4. Click â€œReview Policyâ€
     5. Provide a name
-    6. Click “Create Policy”
+    6. Click â€œCreate Policyâ€

 5. After the policy update in the previous section and the email address verification, testing your Lambda function should work.

 #### API Gateway : Make Public/Secured APIs

-1. On the AWS Console, search for and select “API Gateway”
+1. On the AWS Console, search for and select â€œAPI Gatewayâ€
-2. Click “Create API” in the top left or “Get Started”
+2. Click â€œCreate APIâ€ in the top left or â€œGet Startedâ€
-    1. Change the “Create new API” radio button to “New API”
+    1. Change the â€œCreate new APIâ€ radio button to â€œNew APIâ€
-    2. Use “SSSDemo” for the API Name
+    2. Use â€œSSSDemoâ€ for the API Name
-    3. Click “Create”
+    3. Click â€œCreateâ€

-3. Click the “Actions” dropdown and click “Create Resource”
+3. Click the â€œActionsâ€ dropdown and click â€œCreate Resourceâ€
-    1. Enter “email” for the Resource Name
+    1. Enter â€œemailâ€ for the Resource Name
-    2. Check the “Enable API Gateway CORS” checkbox
+    2. Check the â€œEnable API Gateway CORSâ€ checkbox
-    3. Click “Create Resource”
+    3. Click â€œCreate Resourceâ€

-4. Click the “Actions” dropdown and click “Create Method”
+4. Click the â€œActionsâ€ dropdown and click â€œCreate Methodâ€
-    1. Select POST in the dropdown beneath “/email” and click the checkmark
+    1. Select POST in the dropdown beneath â€œ/emailâ€ and click the checkmark
-    2. Select “Lambda Function” for the integration type
+    2. Select â€œLambda Functionâ€ for the integration typeÂ
-    3. In the “Lambda Function” field start typing “SSS” and it should autocomplete “SSSDemo” the Lambda function that was created earlier
+    3. In the â€œLambda Functionâ€ field start typing â€œSSSâ€ and it should autocomplete â€œSSSDemoâ€ the Lambda function that was created earlier
-    4. Click “Save” and a warning will appear saying that new permissions will be granted to the “SSSDemo” which will give API Gateway permission to the Lambda
+    4. Click â€œSaveâ€ and a warning will appear saying that new permissions will be granted to the â€œSSSDemoâ€ which will give API Gateway permission to the Lambda
-    5. Click “OK”
+    5. Click â€œOKâ€

 5. Enable CORS
-    1. In the “Actions” dropdown click “Enable CORS”
+    1. In the â€œActionsâ€ dropdown click â€œEnable CORSâ€
-    2. Click the “Enable CORS and replace…” button
+    2. Click the â€œEnable CORS and replaceâ€¦â€ button
-    3. Click “Yes, replace existing values”
+    3. Click â€œYes, replace existing valuesâ€

-6. In the “Actions” dropdown click “Deploy API”
+6. In the â€œActionsâ€ dropdown click â€œDeploy APIâ€
-    1. Select “New stage” in the dropdown
+    1. Select â€œNew stageâ€ in the dropdown
-    2. Enter “dev”
+    2. Enter â€œdevâ€
-    3. Click “Deploy”
+    3. Click â€œDeployâ€

-7. Deploying the API should display the “Stages” screen
+7. Deploying the API should display the â€œStagesâ€ screen
-    1. Make note of the “Invoke URL”
+    1. Make note of the â€œInvoke URLâ€
     2. This URL is where the suggestions will be POSTed to by the client HTML

-#### S3 - Simple Storage Service : Webapp “Client Side”
+#### S3 - Simple Storage Service : Webapp â€œClient Sideâ€

 S3 buckets can be used to store nearly anything.
 We will be storing our pre-built Angular application for the client side in an S3 bucket.

-1. On the AWS Console, search for and select “S3”
+1. On the AWS Console, search for and select â€œS3â€
-2. Click “Create Bucket”
+2. Click â€œCreate Bucketâ€
     1. Bucket names have to be unique across AWS
-    2. Provide the name “sss-demo-” followed by something to make it unique then Click “Next”
+    2. Provide the name â€œsss-demo-â€ followed by something to make it unique then Click â€œNextâ€
-    3. Keep the defaults and click “Next” again
+    3. Keep the defaults and click â€œNextâ€ again
-    4. On the “Set Permissions” tab, uncheck “Block all public access”, click “Next”
+    4. On the â€œSet Permissionsâ€ tab, uncheck â€œBlock all public accessâ€, click â€œNextâ€
-    5. Click “Create bucket”
+    5. Click â€œCreate bucketâ€

 3. Click on the newly created bucket
-    1. Click “Properties”
+    1. Click â€œPropertiesâ€
-    2. Then click “Static website hosting”
+    2. Then click â€œStatic website hostingâ€
-    3. Select “Use this bucket to host a website”
+    3. Select â€œUse this bucket to host a websiteâ€
-    4. Enter “index.html” in to the “Index Document” field
+    4. Enter â€œindex.htmlâ€ in to the â€œIndex Documentâ€ field
-    5. Make note of the “Endpoint” url
+    5. Make note of the â€œEndpointâ€ url
-    6. Click “Save”
+    6. Click â€œSaveâ€

-4. Click on “Bucket Policy” under the “Permissions tab
+4. Click on â€œBucket Policyâ€ under the â€œPermissions tab
     1. Copy the provided bucket policy from S3-PolicyForWebHosting.txt in the demo files.
-    2. Edit the bucket policy and replace “example-bucket” with the name of your bucket
+    2. Edit the bucket policy and replace â€œexample-bucketâ€ with the name of your bucket
-    3. Click “Save”
+    3. Click â€œSaveâ€

-5. Click the “Overview” tab for the bucket to upload the client HTML files
+5. Click the â€œOverviewâ€ tab for the bucket to upload the client HTML files
     1. Click Upload
-    2. From the demo files, upload the contents of the “client-side-distributable” folder
+    2. From the demo files, upload the contents of the â€œclient-side-distributableâ€ folder

 #### Finished!

-1. Open the Static Website Hosting “Endpoint” url in a new window
+1. Open the Static Website Hosting â€œEndpointâ€ url in a new window
 2. Enter a suggestion
-3. Enter the API Gateway URL into the corresponding field.
-Remember to add the resource path “/email”
+3. Enter the API Gateway URL into the corresponding field.Â  Remember to add the resource path â€œ/emailâ€
 4. Submit and check the emails used in the SSSDemo Lambda

 #### EXTRA!
 Route53, CloudWatch, CloudFront, CloudFormation

-- CloudFront is required…
+- CloudFront is requiredâ€¦
     - In order to utilize SSL/https
     - For full caching options
-    - For Angular and other SPAs, when utilizing routing, CloudFront
+    - For Angular and other SPAs, when utilizing routing, CloudFrontÂ